-Peppermint oil has been used widely since many decades as a digestive and carminative.
-As an authorized medicinal product for oral use, peppermint oil has been prescribed under the approved indications "for the symptomatic relief of symptoms related with irritable bowel syndrome" or "for the symptomatic relief of minor spasms of the gastrointestinal tract, flatulence and abdominal pain".
-It has been also used topically , as a medicinal product, for the symptomatic treatment mild to moderate tension headache.
+Peppermint oil has been used widely since many decades ago as a digestive and carminative.
+As an authorised medicinal product for oral use, peppermint oil has been prescribed under the approved indications "for the symptomatic relief of symptoms related with irritable bowel syndrome" or "for the symptomatic relief of minor spasms of the gastrointestinal tract, flatulence and abdominal pain".
+It has also been used topically, as a medicinal product, for the symptomatic treatment mild to moderate tension headache.